PDXChinese/pdxchinese.github.io/_pages/youthconference.md

 ### 1:00 pm - 1:30 pm Awards Ceremony

-Victoria Ren Scholarship --
+**Victoria Ren Scholarship**

-To let Victoria's sweetest smile brighten other children in the community who need assistance emotionally and/or financially.
+-- To let Victoria's sweetest smile brighten other children in the community who need assistance emotionally and/or financially.

-Voice of Civic Engagement Award --
+**Voice of Civic Engagement Award**

-To encourage more youth to take a stand in public hearings or similar occasions.
+-- To encourage more youth to take a stand in public hearings or similar occasions.

-Youth Empowerment Award --
+**Youth Empowerment Award**

-To acknowledge those who step out to bring others to grow and excel with them.
+-- To acknowledge those who step out to bring others to grow and excel with them.

 ### Afternoon Session: Seminars on Youth Physical and Mental Health

-1:30 pm - 2:15 Substance Use Prevention and Recovery, by Pam Pearce, Community Living Above
+1:30 pm - 2:15 Substance Use Prevention and Recovery, by **Pam Pearce**, Community Living Above

 2:15 pm - 3:00 Mental Health: Reality and Solutions, by Phycologist at OPA

-3:00 pm - 3:45 Prevention and treatment for school-myopia, by Prof. Yue Liu, UC Berkeley & Pacific University
+3:00 pm - 3:45 Prevention and treatment for school-myopia, by **Prof. Yue Liu**, UC Berkeley & Pacific University

 ### 4:00 pm - 5:00 pm Bonus & Optional Session

-An Insider View on College Application, Prof. Yue Liu, Scholarship Review Committee, UC Berkeley
+An Insider View on College Application, **Prof. Yue Liu**, Scholarship Review Committee, UC Berkeley

 ## Registration